livioribeiro/selva/docs/extensions/sqlalchemy.md

 # SQLAlchemy

-The SQLAlchemy extension makes it easy to set up database connections, providing the classes `AsyncEngine` and `async_sessionmaker` as services in the dependency injection context.
+The SQLAlchemy extension makes it easy to set up database connections, providing `AsyncEngine` and `async_sessionmaker` as services in the dependency injection context.

 ## Usage